SCRIPTURE OR MYTH?

 The very verse that speaks of healing by Christ’s wounds informs us that the purpose of our healing is that we shall proceed to live righteously!

-Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.
+who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness—by whose stripes you were healed.
 (I Peter 2:24)

 There are hundreds of other verses that teach the same doctrine of righteousness.